“Every remaining patch is critical.”

 The scientific study of Western Australia’s flora and fauna has only scratched the surface.
 The conservation of remnant bushland not only conserves flora and fauna but often also keeps intact some of the natural landforms of an area.
 The “web of life” at the invertebrate level and at the microscopic level is very poorly known.
 The interaction between these levels and macroflora is, again, very poorly known.

 When bushland is cleared, nobody really knows exactly what is being lost.
+We must conserve this valuable remnant native bushland for future generations.

 More reading: